 The Hematologic Malignancy Program at Stony Brook Cancer Center treats patients with blood cancers, cancers of the lymphatic system and bone marrow disorders.
 Novel therapies, including treatment on clinical trials, immunotherapy, radiation therapy and chemotherapy, are designed to improve the outcome of patients with these malignancies.

-The Cancer Center has twelve multidisciplinary disease management teams.
+The Cancer Center has thirteen multidisciplinary disease management teams.
 This allows patients to receive expert care close to home, where they can heal in their own community with family and friends by their side.

 The Program treats patients at all disease stages of disease.
 The types of diseases we treat include the following: